werthdavid/homebridge-weather/README.md

 # homebridge-weather

-A homebridge temperature sensor for displaying the weather at your current location.
+A homebridge temperature sensor for displaying the weather (and optional the humidity) at your current location.

 # Installation